 'Sharad Pawar won't be next Maharashtra CM, it will be from Shiv Sena'

 Mumbai, Nov 05: As the BJP and Shiv Sena haggle over portfolios and the chief minister's chair, the one man grabbing the headlines is Shiv Sena leader Sanjay Raut.
-However, depite multiple high-profile meetings in New Delhi and Mumbai, including one between NCP chief Sharad Pawar and Congress president Sonia Gandhi, failed to give any indication of breaking the 11-day- long deadlock over government formation in Maharashtra.
+However, despite multiple high-profile meetings in New Delhi and Mumbai, including one between NCP chief Sharad Pawar and Congress president Sonia Gandhi, failed to give any indication of breaking the 11-day-long deadlock over government formation in Maharashtra.

 On the latest development, senior Shiv Sena leader and Rajya Sabha MP Raut on Tuesday said the party is in touch with Nationalist Congress Party (NCP) for government formation.